Sam-Tracey/Fundamentals-of-Data-Analysis/README.md

 CAO 2021 Points were in .php format.

 Two months into this project the CAO decided to change the CAO 2021 points to .xlsx and, while the original .php link still works I decided to change my code to import the .xlsx file as it contained several more useful data fields.
-You will see that I left the code for importing the CAO 2021 .php format in the notebook but it is commented out and will not run unless you want to uncomment the code.
+You will see that I left the code for importing the CAO 2021 .php format in the notebook but the cells have been converted to "Raw" type.
+If you want to run the code in these cells please convert them to "Code".

 ### 2. Data Wrangling.